-Our deadline for patient care hours is July 1 of the admissions year.
+Our deadline for patient care hours is the CASPA submission date.
 Please note that having minimal patient care hours is not extremely competitive.

 The Duke PA Program values direct patient interaction and experiences.
 Please see the pre-requisites page for further guidance.